 Tactic 2.
 Leverage The Power of Groups

-The problem is most people don't know how to approach group marketing.
-They just spam people with their links.
+The problem is most people don’t know how to approach group marketing.
+They spam people with their links.
+This is not how you are correctly boosting your Linkedin presence.

 If you’re one of those people, it’s time to change your strategy.